leif-behrens/wiki-portfolio/tryhackme/challenges.md

 # Challenges

 This section contains write-ups of challenges completed on TryHackMe.
-Each subpage includes step-by-step walkthroughs, tools used, and captured flags.
+Each subpage includes step-by-step walkthroughs, thought and answers to the questions.

 - [Snort Basics](/tryhackme/challenges/snort_basics)